 Offer Productized Services

-As mentioned earlier, if people are paying you for your expertise, then you can monetize that knowledge and make it available to your paying members.
+As we said, if people are paying you for your expertise, you can monetize that knowledge and make it available to your paying members.

 Build a Community